Understanding Direct Costs: Raw Materials and Their Role in Production

 What Exactly Are Direct Costs?

 Direct costs, simply put, are expenses that can be directly linked to a specific product, department, or project.
 In the context of manufacturing, direct costs commonly refer to the raw materials used in production, labor directly tied to the production process, and other expenses that can be attributed directly to the creation of goods.
 For instance, if we take a closer look at raw materials, they are essential ingredients or components that make up a product.
-So, when a manufacturer produces goods, these materials are consumed in the process and are associated with the products being produced.
+So, when a manufacturer produces goods, these materials

 An Example to Highlight the Point